evapatel123/Build-Your-Own-AI-Agent/README.md

 - No API key required
 - Beginner-friendly
-- Runs perfectly in **Google Colab** or **Jupyter Notebook** Whether you're new to AI or just curious about how AI agents work behind the scenes, this project is a great place to start.
+- Runs perfectly in **Google Colab** or **Jupyter Notebook** .Whether you're new to AI or just curious about how AI agents work behind the scenes, this project is a great place to start.
 ---

 # Features